How Long Should Tax Records Be Kept? A Guide to Compliance and Efficient Record-Keeping

 Maintaining Client Accounts and Records

-We keep client records in the UK to meet legal requirements and support our client’s business operations.
+We keep client records to meet legal requirements and support our client’s business operations.
 Keeping accurate client accounts and records is essential for both compliance with statutory obligations and helping businesses manage their finances effectively.

 For each client, we maintain detailed records, including contracts, invoices, tax filings, and correspondence.
 This documentation aids in preparing annual company tax returns and supports any queries from HMRC.

 Our approach ensures that if our clients are sole traders or run a limited company, they have peace of mind knowing their accounting records are in order.
-We advise keeping these documents for at least five years after the 31 January submission deadline of the relevant tax year.
+We advise keeping these documents for the periods specified by HMRC guidelines for each type of record and business structure.

-Moving on to digital vs paper records offers a glimpse into modern record-keeping solutions.
+Moving on to digital versus paper records offers a glimpse into modern record-keeping solutions.

 Digital Records versus Paper Records